gpicavet/split-poly/README.md

 # split-poly

-Split an arbitrary polygon (convex or concave) with a line.
+Split an arbitrary 2D polygon (convex or concave) with a line.
-Result is the list of polygons respecting original polygon vertices order
+Result is a list of polygons parts respecting original polygon vertices order

 ## Install